Hystrix: What is it and why is it used?

 It is a library which is mainly used for the defence mechanism in the distributed environment and making system more resilient.
 I wanted to know the reason behind its name and came to know that Netflix wanted a name which would keep the theme of resilience, defence and tolerance mechanism while being short and not already taken, and they come with the name of this mechanism as Hystrix(To know more click here).

 In any distributed environment (with lot of dependencies), inevitably some of the many service dependencies fail.
-So Hystrix library is used to control the interaction between these distributed services by adding some latency tolerance and false tolerance logic.
+So Hystrix library is used to control the interaction between these distributed services by adding some latency tolerance and fault tolerance logic.
 It does so by the following methods:

 - Isolating the points of access between the services